Stoneridge Hills 2nd Addition Expansion: from 34 to 60 lots

 Discover the timeline of key decisions:

 January 15th Planning Commission Meeting: The Planning Commission considered significant amendments to the PUD to allow the Stoneridge Hills project to expand from 34 to 60 lots.
 The developer plans to partner with "reputable" national builder DR Horton to build slab-on-grade two story homes of 3-4 models - click HERE for example.
 The initial market for this development was described as "active seniors" and "empty nesters" with prices averaging above $400k.
-The commission recommended the city ask the developer to reduce the number of lots.
+The developer states the increase in lots is necessary to make the project financially feasible.
+The commission recommended city staff ask the developer to reduce the number of lots.

-February 9th City Council Meeting: The developer informed the city council they would not reduce the number of lots and also requested the creation of a TIF district to reimburse them for infrastructure costs.
+February 9th City Council Meeting: The developer informed the city council they would not reduce the number of lots and also requested the creation of a TIF district to reimburse them for infrastructure costs - now they need 60 lots AND public subsidy to make it financially feasible.
 Narrative shifted from "empty nesters" and "active seniors" to being described as affordable workforce housing, aimed at teachers, police officers, young families, and others priced out of the current market.
 This change in language aligns with statutory requirements for creating a TIF district and requires buyers to be income qualified.

 Make your voice heard: April 13th at 7 pm